 Yes, this is because CloudFlare has 79 Servers unlike the single server of your Web Hosting.
-It also provides high class security to your website.
+You will get much higher loading speed by using CloudFlare.

-On activating CloudFlare in your website, it route your traffic through it’s Data Centers.
-That is, the traffic is scanned and the Data Center nearest to the user (based on geographic location of the user) will serve them your website’s static contents.
+After activating CloudFlare in your website, it route your traffic through it’s Data Centers.
+That is, the traffic is scanned, and the Data Center nearest to the user (based on geographic location of the user) will serve them your website’s static contents.

-This greatly increases the website loading speed and performance.
+This greatly increases the website’s loading speed and performance.
 CloudFlare also provides a number of excellent features which are very useful to your website.

-CloudFlare protects your website against all type of attacks like DDoS (Denial of Service), Layer 3/4 attacks, DNS amplification attacks, ACK attacks.
-CloudFlare filters out most of the spam attacks too.
-This is good for website health.
+CloudFlare protects your website against all type of attacks like DDoS (Denial of Service), Layer 3/4 attacks, DNS amplification attacks, etc. CloudFlare filters out most of the spam attacks too.
+This is good for your website’s health.

 In your CloudFlare account you can choose between 3 types of security levels – Easy, Medium and High.

-Websites get some useless traffic due to Spam and bots.
-This consumes unnecessary bandwidth, but with CloudFlare this useless traffic is filtered resulting in saving your bandwidth.
+Websites get some useless traffic, due to Spam and bots, and this consumes unnecessary bandwidth.
+But with CloudFlare this useless traffic is filtered resulting in saving your bandwidth.

-CloudFlare saves Millions of GB every month for websites that uses it.
-This is incredible for people using a host that charges for bandwidth like Amazon Web Services (AWS) or Google.
+CloudFlare saves Millions of ‘GB’ every month for websites that uses it.
+This is incredible for people who are using a host that charges for bandwidth like Amazon Web Services (AWS) or Google.

-CloudFlare large number of Data Centers does automatic load sharing.
-You don’t have to think about website load as CloudFlare will prevent it from crashing during high traffic.
+CloudFlare’s large number of Data Centers does automatic load sharing.
+You don’t have to think about website high load as CloudFlare will prevent it from crashing during high traffic.

 It is only a 5 minute procedure to activate CloudFlare in your website.
 The steps listed below will explain all this to you –

-1. First create you free account in CloudFlare then click Add Site link to add your Website’s Domain Name.
+First create your free account in CloudFlare then click Add Site link to add your Website’s Domain Name.

-2. CloudFlare will Scan your domain and show it’s DNS Records.
-By Default CloudFlare will be applied to the A and CNAME Records but you can also apply CloudFlare on other DNS Records by clicking on the status icon Next to them.
+CloudFlare will Scan your domain and show it’s DNS Records.
+By Default CloudFlare will be applied to the A and CNAME Records but you can also apply CloudFlare on other DNS Records by clicking on the status icon given next to them.

 Click Continue button at the bottom to proceed.

-To change your Domain Nameservers to CloudFlare DNS, go to your Domain Registrar account.
+To change your Domain Nameservers to CloudFlare DNS>, go to your Domain Registrar account (the website where you have registered your domain).
 Then go to Manage DNS area of the domain.
 Click on Change Nameservers button and add CloudFlare Nameservers.

 Normally it takes under 1 hour for this Nameservers change to take effect.
 But sometimes you may have to wait for 48 hours (DNS propagation time).